Matthewalvarado25/azure-network-protocols/README.md

 </p>
 <br />

-Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM, type "-t" at the end of the ping (example. "ping 10.0.0.5 -t") and observe traffic
+Start a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM, type "-t" at the end of the ping Ex: "ping 10.0.0.5 -t" and observe the traffic

 <p>